-This innovative initiative is funded through the Emigrant Support Programme by the Department of Foreign Affairs and Trade which seeks to facilitate in practical ways those who left Ireland and want to return home.
+This innovative initiative is funded through the Government of Ireland’s Emigrant Support Programme.
+This programme seeks to facilitate in practical ways those who have returned home to Ireland, having spent some years living abroad, and are setting up a new business.
 Thanks to the support provided there will be no charge for those selected to participate in the initiative.